tlovett1/dynamic-cloudinary/README.md

 progressive
 ```

-You can also add `data-transformations-string` to any image or source element for manually specifying the translation string.
+You can also add `data-transformations-string` to any image or source element for manually specifying the transformation string.

 ## Known Issues